A Step By Step Guide

 The companies carrying out the installation of CWI should have adhered to strict guidelines set out by the manufacturers and the trade bodies like CIGA.

 They should also have carried out a thorough inspection to check if a property is suitable for cavity wall insulation.

-The property should have had a pre-installation survey to check for existing damage and suitability, which included looking at the size of the cavities as well as an internal inspection to look for debris buildup.
+The property should have had a pre-installation survey to check for existing damage and the suitability This would have included checking external brickwork and render, inspecting the damp proof course and the size of the cavity gap as well as an internal inspection of the cavities to look for debris buildup.